siddeyg/IMAP_JAMMER/README.md

 Imap Jammer main goal is to penetrate any webmail using the IMAP protocol
 ```

+`Your combo list MUST be placed inside dictionary folder`

 __You can access your bot using the Telegram BOT `@ChichkeBOT`__